AishwaryaPramod99/Aishwarya_Portfolio/final-project-part-two.md

 | The personal story kept the readers interested but one participant found 2 technical terms. | Simplify the technical terms to make it clear for general audience. |
 | One participant suggested it would be better to explain the recovery graph more clearly.| Add few more sentences under the recovery graph and tie it to the story to make it more clear. |

-> ...include any final thoughts you have here.
->
 The feedback from the interviews has been very valuable in shaping and improving my overall project structure.
 It highlighted the areas where clarity can be made better not only for industry experts or frequent travelers but also for the general audience.
 For Part III I plan to incorporate all the suggestions and feedback which will definitely create more impact to my story.
 I am excited to see how my story has develop and will further improve with the changes as I moved forward to the last stages of my project.

-Text here!

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section